 Determining whether the company's loan receivable from Affinity Water Limited is impaired requires consideration of factors including Affinity Water Limited's credit rating and ability to generate positive cash flows from its operating activities going forward.
-The carrying amount of the loan receivable at the date of the statement of financial position was £1,097,805,000 with no impairment losses recognised in the period 13 November 2018 to 31 March 2019 (refer to note 8).
-Management conclude that there are no economic factors at period end that could impact Affinity Water Limited's ability to repay the debt.
+The carrying amount of the loan receivable at the date of the statement of financial position was £253,922,000 (2018: £254,346,000) with no impairment losses recognised in the year ended 31 March 2019 (2018: £nil) (refer to note 8).
+Management conclude that there are no economic factors that could impact Affinity Water Limited's ability to repay the debt at the reporting date.